kaisalmon/DemonsOfTheGreatBeyond/README.md

 ---

-*A complete strategic card game built within the constraints of 1980s hardware limitations, demonstrating efficient algorithm design and creative problem-solving in resource-constrained environments.*
+*A complete strategic card game built within the constraints inspired by 80s-90s hardware limitations, demonstrating efficient algorithm design and creative problem-solving in resource-constrained environments.*